 Gustavo Gimeno Conductor

-Recognized for his clarity, versatility, and thoughtful musical leadership, Gustavo Gimeno has distinguished himself with orchestras and in opera.
-Music Director of Toronto Symphony orchestra since 2020/21, Gimeno recommitted to the orchestra through the 2029/30 season.
+Recognised for his clarity, versatility, and thoughtful musical leadership, Gustavo Gimeno has distinguished himself with orchestras and in opera.
+Music Director of Toronto Symphony Orchestra since 2020/21, Gimeno recommitted to the orchestra through the 2029/30 season.
 2025/26 is his inaugural season as Music Director of Madrid’s Teatro Real.

-During the 2025/26 season, Gimeno and the Toronto Symphony Orchestra present an impressive line-up of world-renowned soloists, including Lang Lang, Javier Perianes, Denis Kozhukhin, Pablo Ferrández, Abel Selaocoe, Anoushka Shankar, and Maria Dueñas.
+During the 2025/26 season, Gimeno and Toronto Symphony Orchestra present an impressive line-up of world-renowned soloists, including Lang Lang, Javier Perianes, Denis Kozhukhin, Pablo Ferrández, Abel Selaocoe, Anoushka Shankar, and Maria Dueñas.
 The repertoire features notable new commissions alongside classic masterpieces.
-The season opens with Orff’s monumental Carmina Burana, followed by performances of Beethoven’s Symphonies Nos.
-6, 8, and 9, Tchaikovsky’s Symphony No. 5, Prokofiev’s Symphonies Nos.
-3 and 5, Mahler’s Symphony No. 9, Coll’s Lilith Symphony, and Mendelssohn’s Symphony No. 4 throughout the season.
+The season opens with Orff’s monumental Carmina Burana, followed by performances of Beethoven’s Symphonies No.6, 8 and 9, Tchaikovsky’s Symphony No. 5, Prokofiev’s Symphonies No. 3 and 5, Mahler’s Symphony No. 9, Coll’s Lilith Symphony, and Mendelssohn’s Symphony No. 4 throughout the season.
 Highlighting their international presence, Gimeno and the orchestra embark on a tour to Spain, Luxembourg, Netherlands, Belgium, Austria and Germany, sharing the stage with soloists Bruce Liu, Patricia Kopatchinskaja, and Anna Prohaska.

 This season at Teatro Real, Gimeno conducts two productions: Bartók’s Duke Bluebeard’s Castle and The Miraculous Mandarin, directed by Christof Loy, as well as a new staging of Smetana’s Bartered Bride, directed by Laurent Pelly.
-In the 2024/25 season, he led a highly successful new production of Eugene Onegin and performed in concerts with the Orquesta Sinfónica de Madrid as they celebrated their 120th anniversary.
+In the 2024/25 season, he led a highly successful new production of Eugene Onegin and performed in concerts with Orquesta Sinfónica de Madrid as they celebrated their 120th anniversary.

-He is much sought-after as a guest conductor worldwide, this season he debuts with New York Philharmonic conducting Dvorak’s New World Symphony and sharing stage with Helene Grimaud and returns to Los Angeles Philharmonic with Sibelius Symphony No.1 and soloist Renaud Capucon.
-Recent highlights include appearance with Chicago Symphony, Orchestre Philharmonique de Radio France, Royal Concertgebouw Orchestra, Münchner Philharmoniker, Berliner Philharmoniker, Gewandhausorchester Leipzig, NHK Symphony Orchestra, Boston Symphony Orchestra and The Cleveland Orchestra.
-As an opera conductor he has conducted major titles at great houses such as the Liceu Opera Barcelona, Opernhaus Zürich and Palau de les Arts Reina Sofia, Valencia.
+He is much sought-after as a guest conductor worldwide.
+This season, he debuts with the New York Philharmonic, conducting Dvorak’s New World Symphony and sharing the stage with Helene Grimaud and returns to the Los Angeles Philharmonic with Sibelius Symphony No.1 and soloist Renaud Capuçon.
+Recent highlights include appearance with Chicago Symphony Orchestra, Orchestre Philharmonique de Radio France, Royal Concertgebouw Orchestra, Münchner Philharmoniker, Berliner Philharmoniker, Gewandhausorchester Leipzig, NHK Symphony Orchestra, Boston Symphony Orchestra and The Cleveland Orchestra.
+As an opera conductor, he has conducted major titles at great houses such as the Liceu Opera Barcelona, Opernhaus Zürich and Palau de les Arts Reina Sofia, Valencia.

-Building on his relationship with Harmonia Mundi, in February 2025 Gimeno and the TSO released their second album together featuring Stravinsky’s Pulcinella and Divertimento as well as the world premiere recording of Kelly-Marie Murphy’s Curiosity, Genius, and the Search for Petula Clark.
+Building on his relationship with Harmonia Mundi, in February 2025, Gimeno and the TSO released their second album together, featuring Stravinsky’s Pulcinella and Divertimento as well as the world premiere recording of Kelly-Marie Murphy’s Curiosity, Genius, and the Search for Petula Clark.
 Their first album for the label released to critical acclaim in February 2024 featuring Messiaen’s Turangalîla-Symphonie won the JUNO Award for Classical Album of the Year (Large Ensemble) in 2025.